 Student Registration and Fees

-In June of each year, re-registration forms are sent out to all parents to determine student count for the following year.
-In early September or October, registration fees are requested in the amount of $60.00.
-This amount includes regular registration fees and a yearbook at the end of the term.
+In April of each year, re-registration forms are sent out to all parents to determine student count for the following year.
+These registration forms are DUE BEFORE JUNE 30th.
+By October 31st, registration fees are due in the amount of $60.00.
+This amount includes regular registration fees and a yearbook in September.

 Statements of Account